j-yarbrough/j-yarbrough.github.io/src/index.md

 Justin has authored articles on accessibility, blindness, and service animal-related issues for multiple publications.
 He has also appeared as a guest on podcasts, given presentations, participated in panel discussions, and been interviewed on these topics.
 A sampling of his writing, podcasts, and other media appearances can be found on the [writing](/writing), [podcasts](/podcasts), and [other media](/media) pages on this site.
 If you would like Justin to write for you or appear on your podcast or other media, you can [contact him](/contact).

 In his spare time, Justin enjoys sports and travel.
-He lives with his wife, two cats, and dog.
+He lives with his wife, dog, and three cats.

 ## Connect with Justin